Skip to content

 docker run \

--e WS_EXTRA_CA_CERT_ENDPOINTS="http://my-company.com/shared-1.pem http://other.com/ca.pem" \
+-e WS_CA_ADDITIONAL_CERT_ENDPOINTS="http://comp.me/share-1.pem http://other.me/ca.pem" \

 Generated Configurations